Key takeaways:

 Considerations for door entry systems

-If you’re looking for the best entry system for your building, there are a few features that should be on your checklist.
+If you’re looking for the best entry system for your building, a few features should be on your checklist.

 The best door entry systems offer these four features: